Eigenvalues of minimal Cantor systems: Measurable eigenvalues of finite rank minimal Cantor systems

 \subsubsection{Markov process}

-In \cite{necesariasuficiente} has been observed that $(\tau_n; n \in \NN)$ is a Markov chain with respect to any invariant measure of $(X,T)$.
-It has been shown to play an important role in the study of eigenvalues (see also \cite{alistecoronel}).
-This is mainly due to the mixing condition given below (Lemma \ref{lem:geometricdeacrieasing}).
+In \cite{necesariasuficiente} was observed that $(\tau_n; n \geq 1)$ is a Markov chain with respect to any invariant measure of $(X,T)$ (see also \cite{alistecoronel}).
+Its importance is mainly due to the mixing condition given below (Lemma \ref{lem:geometricdeacrieasing}).
+First we set some notations and assumptions.